 Hands up who fancies themselves a Richard Yates type?
 Or perhaps you are more of a Margaret Atwood.
 The literary legends of yesteryear have glorified what it means to be a writer, so much so that their legacy is more familiar than those authors of our same generation.
 There is a certain romance to the idea of being a writer to the point where we park them in the same camp as an artist, rather than the corporate realm where so many paid writers find themselves.
 When it comes to being a writer in 2019, how smokey are these mirrors?

-Writers in 2019 will typically hold the title of journalist, content writer and copywriter – with many variations of these key disciplines existing under the umbrella.
-The rise of content marketing has given writers the opportunity to write on a wide variety of subject matters, or niche themselves entirely.
-As for which pathway to pursue, it depends on your skill set and to what format speaks to you and your written form.
+Writers in 2019 will typically hold the title of journalist, content writer, and copywriter - with many variations of these key disciplines existing under the umbrella.
+The rise of content marketing success stories has given writers the opportunity to write on a wide variety of subject matters, or niche themselves entirely.
+As for which pathway to pursue, it depends on your skillset and to what format speaks to you and your written form.
 Many content writers gain a passive education into digital marketing, which can become an unlikely pathway, but one that is becoming a common prerequisite for jobs in publishing.

 A recent panel discussion I attended fostered a robust discussion about profession over passion, and who writes what in the media landscape.
 One of the speakers was a columnist in a prominent national paper, tackling fashion and societal trends and how they intersect.
 Holding that position was a privilege that was not lost on her, and one that she had worked hard to hold and re-define.
 Holding a salary position in a role not commonly associated with such, she expressed the challenges of writing to convert readers into paying members and the pressure that can create.